jpatanooga/Metronome/README.md

 * Packaged in a new suite of parallel iterative algorithms called Metronome on [IterativeReduce] (https://github.com/emsixteeen/IterativeReduce)
     * 100% Java, ASF 2.0 Licensed, on github

+# Project Next Steps

+* 6/5/2014 - we're working on cutting a 0.1 tag and download for the current project snapshot for both
+    * IterativeReduce
+    * Metronome

 # Presentations